Water scours river rocks

 working slower than we can.

+As a word, browsing prefigured the Information Age.
 To browse is to observe all available information in a large set, making quick, intuitive judgments and comparisons, and refining criteria until a selection is made.
 It’s a fluid, somewhat inefficient method of filtering, and, when applied to the act of navigating the web, is really a perfect term.
 As a type of looking, it is recreational rather than purposeful (one doesn’t browse for missing car keys).
 In the real world, libraries, record stores, shopping malls, and farmer’s markets are common places to browse, and the browser’s reward may be a ripe tomato, a book to read during a long layover, or a gift for a friend.
 Even if nothing is found, one feels enriched by the experience.
 But the major players in E-commerce offer an experience that is the opposite of browsing.
 Frankly, it’s not even possible.
 I’m a fan of Amazon, but I’m still a brick and mortar holdout for goods like books, music, or clothing.
 For the things I have to buy – home goods, batteries, office supplies – I often turn to Amazon.
 For the things I want to buy, I like to savor the experience a little.
 The search format of E-Commerce prohibits any such nonsense.
 NBD, right?
 Well, when we support the online marketplace, we might be missing out on more than we realize.

 petroleum is energy and asphalt

-cow is leather seat
+cow skin seat

 I don’t know how they make plastic straws